RomanBase/flutter_control/modules/control_core/README.md

 ---

 **Flutter Control Core**
-- `Control` is main static class that creates new instance of `ControlFactory`.
+- `Control` Main static class.
+Initializes `ControlFactory` that serves as Service Locator with Factory and object initialization.
-- `ControlFactory` Initializes and stores Controls, Models and other Objects.
-Works as a direct Service Locator.\
+- `ControlFactory` Is responsible for creating and storing given `factories` and `entries`.
+Then locating this services and retrieving on demand.\
   Factory has own **Storage**.
 Objects in this storage are accessible via custom **key** or **Type**.
-Best practice is to use Type as a key.\
+Best practice is to use Type as a key.
-  This Factory is one and only Singleton in this Library.\
+- `ControlModule` holds all resources for custom extension.
+Factory will load these `modules` and stores dependencies.

 ![Structure](https://raw.githubusercontent.com/RomanBase/flutter_control/master/doc/service_locator.png)